 Fall restraint and fall arrest tools are both active fall arrest systems, and can also be referred to as Personal Fall Arrest Systems (or PFAS).

-- Great for jobs like high-rise window cleaning where overhead fall protection just won’t work
+- Immovable point fall protection systems: These are great for jobs like high-rise window cleaning where overhead fall protection won’t work.

 In order to be classified as a truly active fall protection system, the product must include these essential, working parts: